 They Hunker Down and Get to Work for the Strays

 In January 2003, having moved into their home in November, the couple were ready to find a way to help Jones County’s homeless animals.
 They were appalled to learn that nearly every stray dog picked up was euthanized.
 While each dog was held for seven days at one of three vet clinics in the county, which acted as dog pounds, people rarely came forward to claim a dog, resulting in the death of many.
 And while the county paid to have the dogs euthanized, they put no money or effort into finding homes for the stray dogs.
 Cats fared even worse–when someone called the sheriff’s office to report a stray cat, they were told the county did not pick up cats.
 Basically, the animals were left to starve or be shot or hit by a car.
 Being problem solvers by nature, they set out to do just that—find a solution for helping the homeless animals.

-On March 30, 2003, the couple incorporated Animal Welfare Friends (AWF) to help stray dogs and cats in eastern Iowa, with an emphasis on the homeless pets of Jones County.
+On March 30, 2003, the couple incorporated Animal Welfare Foundation of Iowa (AWF) to help stray dogs and cats in eastern Iowa, with an emphasis on the homeless pets of Jones County.
 From the beginning, they wanted to build a safe haven for animals, but also provide a place for education and programs that celebrate the bond between animals and people.
 On March 30, 2004, AWF became a 501(c)(3) not-for-profit organization.

 Setting a Procedure to Save Lives